Ali (graffiti artist): Career

-Born in Manhattan in 1956 to an African American father, Edgar Overton Edmonds (1926-2002), and part-Iroquois mother, Charyl Jeanne Chevalier (1928-2004), Marc attended public school on the Upper West Side with future noted graffiti artists SAMO (Jean-Michel Basquiat), Futura 2000 (Lenny McGurr), and COCA 82 (Pablo Calogero).
+Born in Manhattan in 1956 to an African American father, Edgar Overton Edmonds (1926-2002), and Seneca mother, Charyl Edmonds Romo (1928-2004), Marc attended public school on the Upper West Side with future noted graffiti artists SAMO (Jean-Michel Basquiat), Futura 2000 (Lenny McGurr), and COCA 82 (Pablo Calogero).
 He began street-tagging in 1970, and with his younger brother Michael, founded the early crew The Underground (UND).
 He went on to found the Soul Artists (SA) several years later, and became a respected subway artist well before the advent of “wildstyle” graffiti art.
 ALI influenced and inspired fellow SA and UND member BILROCK-161 who started The Rolling Thunder Writers in 1976.
-(RTW went on to become one of the most famed and prolific of all New York City Subway graffiti clubs. with membership including some of the best-known street artists citywide, such as REVOLT, ZEPHYR, MIN-ONE, QUIK, CRUNCH, RICH2, PADE, REGAL 192, BOE, SACH, KEL 139, EL 3, IZ THE WIZ, and HAZE.)
+(RTW went on to become one of the most famed and prolific of all New York City Subway graffiti clubs with membership including some of the best-known street artists citywide, such as REVOLT, ZEPHYR, MIN-ONE, QUIK, CRUNCH, RICH2, PADE, REGAL 192, BOE, SACH, KEL 139, EL 3, IZ THE WIZ, and HAZE.)

 ALI's works often contained humorous or cynical political messages, a trend that led to his establishing and publishing the comic-oriented Zoo York Magazine starting in 1979.
 (The premier issue was first published in May 1979, and subsequent issues were published in the early 1980s.)